TechnoSavage/runZero/sdk-starlark-integrations/Snow_License_Manager/README.md

 ### Snow License Manager configuration

-1. Determine the proper Snow Atlas URL:
+1. Determine the proper Snow License Manager URL:
     - Identify the url for your Snow License Manager instance.
     - Assign the URL to `SNOW_BASE_URL` within the starlark script
+    - Identify the Customer ID to use for asset retrieval
+    - Assign the Customer ID to `SNOW_CUSTOMER_ID` within the starlark script (multiple scripts can be created to import from different Customer IDs)
 2. Create a valid username:password login to be used to authenticate to the API endpoints
     - Copy the username; this will be used as the value for `access_key` when creating the Custom Integration credentials in the runZero console (see below)
     - Copy the password; this will be used as the value for `access_secret` when creating the Custom Integration credentials in the runZero console (see below)